inveniosoftware/invenio/docs/getting-started/development-environment.rst

     tree            # pretty print a directory structure wget            # http client
-    zsh-completion  # if you use zsh as shell base-completion # if you use bash as shell
+    zsh-completion  # if you use zsh as shell bash-completion # if you use bash as shell

 CERN specific tools: